How to Create an HL7 ORU Message Interface

 For instance, here we can see the patient information mapped into the person’s last name, first name, and date of birth field.
 We can also see a yellow note underneath the birth date that demonstrates how the eiConsole’s data mapper can be used to perform data manipulation during the mapping process.
 Here we’re formatting the date of birth value coming in from our HL7 and an XML date format using our date formatting tool from the palette above.
 For instance, we can see here that our PID.7 is coming in with this format yyyymmdd.
 Our desired output format for our XML file will be yyyy-mm-dd.
 Here we define that using our date time formatter so that all incoming data will automatically change to that format.
 As this mapping was created XSLT was generated under the covers.
 Once all of our fields have been mapped and our mapping is complete, we can move on to the Routing stage.

-In the Routing stage we route the data along to our single Target System which includes the target transformation to convert our generic XML representation of the HL7 into the specific SQL database statement.
+In the Routing stage, we route the data along to our single Target System which includes the target transformation to convert our generic XML representation of the HL7 into the specific SQL database statement.

 Target Transform Stage

 In our next stage, the Target Transform, we will now do another logical transformation – taking that XML representation and creating SQL statements from that.
 We’ll do this using our data mapper.
-On the left-hand side of our data mapper, you can see that simplified patient data that we took from the HL7 message initially then parsed out and created this custom XML file with.
+On the left-hand side of our data mapper, you can see the simplified patient data that we took from the HL7 message initially then parsed out and created this custom XML file with.

 On the right-hand side, we have connected up to a database and loaded in our tables and also have statements and functions below.
 Our mapping here in the middle indicates that we will insert this information from our source system into these rows and tables.
 Once this is complete, we can go to our next stage.

 In our Transport Stage, we’ve chosen that we’ll connect up to a database.
-There are other options of Transport much like our Listener stage.
+There are other options for Transport much like our Listener stage.
 To connect up to that database we simply choose this from the drop-down and enter some basic connection credentials.
 We can also test our database connection below using this button.
 Now that we’ve viewed the configuration of these stages, let’s move along to Testing Mode to see it in action.

 Here we’ll see all the stages that we just talked about represented as question marks.
 We can choose to start our tests at any stage and end it at any stage.
 In this case, we’ll use a pre-saved configured test that we are using because we’re not actively listening on a TCP port for an HL7 feed.
 This pre-saved test will start after the Listener stage and will feed it a sample file.
 Once we hit execute test, you will see the question marks turn to green check marks.